$680 Find Cheap Flights from Sydney to Scotland

 • Glasgow Airport features two terminals.
 However, flights from Sydney generally arrive at Terminal 1, also called the Main Terminal.
 Terminal 2 predominantly handles domestic flights with low-cost carriers.

-Top 5 airlines serving from Sydney to Scotland
+Reviews of the top 5 airlines flying from Sydney to Scotland

 See real verified KAYAK customer reviews for airlines flying from Sydney to Scotland.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.